ejboettcher/jekyll-revealjs/README.md

-# jekyll-reveal.js
+## jekyll-reveal.js for Minimal Mistakes and Revealjs 4.3

+This jekyll-reveal.js works with a Minimal Mistakes jekyll template and Revealjs 4.3.
+Example: [Evelyn's pyohio talk][https://www.evelynboettcher.com/pyohio-pandas#/]

-A Jekyll-based framework for creating presentations based on Reveal.js and markdown.
+It is based on [jekyll-revealjs github repository](https://github.com/dploeger/jekyll-revealjs) which Jekyll-based framework for creating presentations based on Reveal.js and markdown.

+The main difference is that you can call which markdown files you want to include in what ever order for your slide show in a html files (Example: slides.html).
+You do not have to populate the *_post* folder nor use the naming conventions in the original instructions below.
+In addition, you can simple add a slide show to an existing jekyll layout, see [pyohio-pandas talk ][https://www.evelynboettcher.com].

 ## Introduction